cm68/micronix/README.md

 	a merged IMD file that contains any changes.

 	finally, I've started on a skeleton for other platforms like compupro.

-src/kernel:
-	recovered kernel source for micronix 1.61, with include files the formatting of the original source was really quirky and archaic, so I re-indented it to a more K&R like style. it is NOT ansi, and compiles on whitesmith's C.

 src/include:
 	library include files for the emulation